LionTao/SImpleCBIR_Integreted/main/README.md

             }
         },
         two: {
-            similarity: string, //"76.2%"
+            similarity: string, // "76.2%"
-            path: string, //path of the second similar image
+            path: string, // path of the second similar image
             features: {
                 color: string, // path of the generated image
                 texture: string, // path of the generated image